-Dr. Mislan is currently at his alma mater, the Rochester Institute of Technology, serving in the newly created Computing Security Department within the Golisano College of Computing and Information Sciences.
-At RIT, his main effort is the development of new Mobile Security and Vulnerability Exploitation undergraduate and graduate courses.
-Prior to his work at RIT, Rick made his mark in Mobile Device Forensics while a professor of Purdue University's College of Technology.
-Rick's areas of research include Small-Scale Digital Device Forensics, Mobile Security, Unusual Sources of Digital Evidence, and the Application of Artificial Intelligence Techniques for Improving Efficiency in Cyber Forensics.
+Prior to his work at RIT, Rick created the academic world of Mobile Forensics while a professor of Purdue University's College of Technology where he also created the annual Mobile Forensics World Conference.
+Rick's areas of research include Small-Scale Digital Device Forensics, Mobile Security, Information Assurance and Security, and the Application of Artificial Intelligence Techniques for Improving Efficiency in Cyber Forensics.
 He was also a faculty member with the Center for Education and Research in Information Assurance and Security (CERIAS).

-As a consultant, Rick also works with state and federal agencies in Mobile Device Forensics.
+As a consultant, Rick also works with state and federal agencies in Mobile Device Forensics and Security.